pal-ayaya/palia-leaks/index.md

 ![Majiri script alphabet maji](./alphabet.png)

-These playing cards have unknown purpose, but they give us the digits 1, 2, 3 and 4.
+These playing cards have unknown purpose, but it appears to be digits in a base-12 system.

+1 2 3 4
+5 6 7 8
+9 A B 0

 ![Auni's playing cards](./aunis-cards.png)